 Centrifugal pumps achieve efficiency peaks at a particular pressure, and any variations will drastically impact pump efficiency.
 Operation when off the middle of the efficiency curve can cause pump cavitation and damage.
 The efficiency of positive displacement pumps is less affected by pressure.
 These pumps can be run at any point on their curve without efficiency loss or damage.

-When to Use Centrifugal Pumps
+When To Use Centrifugal Pumps

 Centrifugal pumps are excellent for pumping thin liquids with low viscosity levels.
 This includes thin fuels and oils, many chemicals, and water.
 They are commonly used in high-volume pump applications that require high flow rates at low pressures.
 Some frequent uses for these pumps include the following.